Mexico Topic 12

 Historian John W. Sherman, in his article “The Mexican Miracle and Its Collapse,” highlights the ideological and economic shifts initiated under Miguel Alemán Valdés that set the foundation for this period.
 He writes: “Alemán… profoundly changed the nation’s course by allying the state with moneyed interests, wooing foreign capital, accelerating industrialization, and undoing or mitigating many of the reforms promulgated by Cárdenas.”
 In this reorientation, the revolutionary legacy of agrarian reform and popular empowerment gave way to a developmentalist model anchored in foreign investment, technocratic governance, and urban industrialism.

 Alemán’s pursuit of economic modernization also aligned with Cold War geopolitics.
-In an explicit effort to cultivate favorable relations with the United States, Alemán proclaimed that “there is no compatibility between communism and mexicanidad.”
+In an effort to cultivate favorable relations with the United States, Alemán proclaimed that “there is no compatibility between communism and mexicanidad.”
 This ideological stance effectively placed Mexico within the framework of U.S. containment policy, distancing the state from leftist movements and reinforcing conservative political order domestically.

 Thus, while the Mexican Miracle symbolized a modernizing and industrializing nation, it also underscored the contradictions of a developmental model that privileged elite interests, marginalized rural and indigenous populations, and became increasingly vulnerable to external economic forces.